Google Tag Manager

 3

-Create Custom HTML Tag
+Create a Custom HTML Tag

-Add the IssueCapture widget code
+Paste the IssueCapture widget code into GTM

-• Replace ic_YOUR_API_KEY_HERE with your actual API key
+• Replace ic_YOUR_API_KEY_HERE with your actual API key from step 1

 <script type="module">